We are a multidisciplinary research group at Charles Sturt University.

 Our research focuses on key issues affecting the sector, examining the ways in which library and information services can be improved, and library collections enhanced, as well the role of libraries and librarianship in contemporary society.

-Research projects involve all segments of the library sector: public libraries, academic and school libraries, special libraries, state and national libraries, knowledge and information systems.
+Research projects involve all segments of the library sector: public, academic, and school libraries, special libraries, state and national libraries, knowledge and information systems.

 Aligned with the University’s Research Narrative of developing flourishing communities, we are addressing priority issues for library and their managers.
 Our aim is to help ensure that library services meet the needs of the communities they serve and contribute to a better informed, and more information literate, citizenry.

 Building on CSU’s position as the leading and largest provider of library education in Australia, we are ideally placed to be the group librarians turn to when they need an evidence base for their decisions or new solutions to real-world problems.